 May a divorced Catholic receive Holy Communion?

 Yes.
-Divorced Catholics in good standing with the Church, who have not remarried or who have remarried following an annulment, may receive the sacraments.
+Divorced Catholics in good standing with the Church, who have not remarried or who have remarried in the Church following an annulment, may receive the Sacraments.

 How much does the Tribunal process cost?